abrieant/DCN-ELA-dimensions/README.md

 # DCN-ELA-dimensions
 Scripts and output for "Characterizing the dimensional structure of early-life adversity in the Adolescent Brain Cognitive Development (ABCD) Study"

-5/22/23: We are actively working to refine project scripts to facilitate reproducibility.
-Please reach out with any questions.
+Please reach out to the authors with any questions or to report any issues.

 Note: data cannot be shared publicly per ABCD Study data sharing guidelines.
 Data can be accessed through the National Data Archive at https://nda.nih.gov/abcd/ with an approved Data Use Certification.